Do you ever find yourself struggling with an abundance of toys or trying to figure out activities for your child?

 So that entire time they’re up at adult eye level, they’re understanding how conversations work, seeing how the mother works and goes about their daily work.

 I will be honest.
-My first instinct is to remove my child from anything that is hot.
+My first instinct is to remove my child from anything hot.

 But the children instinctively knew that the fire was hot because they could feel the heat on their body as they got closer.

-Basically, the author recommended after her observation, that parents needed to sit back and quietly and lovingly observe their child.
+The author recommended after her observation that parents needed to sit back and quietly and lovingly observe their child.

-By doing this, your trust will build in them and their trust will build in themselves.
-Children are actually capable of doing more than what we think.
+By doing this, your trust will build in them, and their confidence will grow in themselves.
+Children are capable of doing more than we think.